Aryansh-S/USACO/README.md

 The "src" folder just contains source files and images that are integrated elsewhere; you can ignore it.

 - Unfortunately, most versions of clang do not support pb_ds as of late, which is why I always recommend gcc for compilation.
 However, repl.it has recently moved to a better version of clang that does provide support for pb_ds, so it's still a great online compiler.
+- Read more on the details in the "Compilation" section below.

 # Book